richardvinc/be-assessment-project/README.md

 -   Clone the repository
 -   run `cd` command to the directory
 -   run `npm i` to install all the dependency
--   run `npm run dev` and it will run the server on port `3000`

-# Database Migration

-All migration files are on the `src/migrations` folder.
-We will use TypeORM to help us migrate it.
-First, you need to create `.env` file in the root directory and populate it with credential to the database.
+-   You need to create `.env` file in the root directory and populate it with credential to the database.
 It should be something like this:

 ```
 PORT = 3000